aumpwn0804/reddit_pipeline_exp/README.md

 # Reddit Data pipeline practice
-this project are data pipeline practice that extract data from reddit post and load to aws s3 and athena.<br>
+this project are data pipeline practice that extract data from reddit post and load to aws s3 and landing data on redshift/athena for analytical.<br>
-tools used are apache airflow and awscloud service
+tools used are apache airflow and aws cloud service

 soruce practice: <br>
 Reddit Data Pipeline Engineering | AWS End to End Data Engineering by CodeWithYu<br>